DTLaboratory/dtlab-ingest-scala-alligator/README.md

   * etc...

 The raw data announcing these events tends to be verbose and usually combines multiple observations into a single JSON document.
-The Dt Lab Ingest Service decomposes this raw JSON data into telemetry data - name, datetime, numerical value and forwards the telemetry data in a universal DtLab format to DtLab actors.
+The DTLab Ingest Service decomposes this raw JSON data into telemetry data - name, datetime, numerical value and forwards the telemetry data in a universal DTLab format to DTLab actors.

 The steps for defining a new ingest process are:

-1. Define your types in the DtLab API - each value extracted from the incoming JSON must have a property defined in a DtType.
+1. Define your types in the DTLab API - each value extracted from the incoming JSON must have a property defined in a DtType.
 2. Define the object extractor if your incoming data contains arrays of objects - loading batches of time-series data.
 3. Define the telemetry extractor
     * use the forward name specified in the object extractor